Apress/beginning-power-bi-2ed/README.md

 ![Screen shot of file download step 2](Download_step2.jpg)

-Alternatively, you can clone the entire repository to your machine using Git or GitHub Desktop.

 ## Releases

 Release v1.0 corresponds to the code in the published book, without corrections or updates.